Are you interested in making money without leaving your home?

 Then, they can create items via the design templates on the website.
 For example, a blogger might want to make a branded t-shirt for fans to purchase.
 When people order items, they are printed and shipped directly to the customer, and the Shopify sellers get paid.
 This way, there is little overhead to sell custom items.

 20. A Website of Your Own

 Do you already have a website that gets plenty of traffic?
 Then you may want to try selling directly from your website.
-This is a very flexible option that allows you to set up hosting, a domain, and set your pricing.
+This very flexible option allows you to set up hosting, a domain and set your pricing.
 You will be responsible for uploading high-quality photos and self-promoting.
 While this is the most flexible option, it is also the most labor-intensive.

 Best Apps for Selling Your Services

 Symposium is a great way to monetize your side hustle.
 You can easily set up a listing selling your experience and knowledge, schedule video chats with clients, live stream performances, and interact with your clientele, all within the Symposium app.

 This selling app is super easy to use, and it handles scheduling and collecting payments for you.